ylow/turicreate/userguide/sgraph/sgraph.md

 e['is_friend'] = e['relation'].apply(lambda x: x[0] == 'F')
 ```

-Another important difference of these two special SFrames is that the `__id`,
+Another important difference of these two special XFrames is that the `__id`,
 `__src_id`, and `__dst_id` fields are not mutable because changing them would
 change the structure of the graph and SGraph is *structurally immutable*.

-Otherwise, `g.vertices` and `g.edges` act like normal SFrames, which makes
+Otherwise, `g.vertices` and `g.edges` act like normal XFrames, which makes
 modifying graph data very easy.
 For example, adding (removing) an edge
-field is the same as adding (removing) a column to (from) an SFrame:
+field is the same as adding (removing) a column to (from) an XFrame:

 ```python
 g.edges['weight'] = 1.0